 Good compost is magical stuff.– Alys Fowler

 When you start to grow your own vegetables, a compost bin becomes essential.
-But how do you begin?
+But where do you start?
 Should you buy something expensive, or make one from the stuff you’ve got lying around?
 Here’s my quick guide.

 1. Pick your spot.